odersky/sips/pending/_posts/2011-10-13-uncluttering-control.md

         while expression do expression

-    as syntax.

-We then have to deal with an ambiguity: What should we do with
+    as syntax.We then have to deal with an ambiguity: What should we do with

         while (expression1) do expression2 while (expression3)

     ?
 I.e. a `do-while` loop inside an old-style `while` loop?
 Here’s a possible migration strategy.

 2. In Scala 2.10:  Introduce